RodeoYeeHa/behave2unitgen/README.md

     testCompile "org.ow2.asm:asm-all:4.1"

     compile ("org.bom.behave2unitgen:behave2unitgen:1.0.0-SNAPSHOT"){
         changing = true
     }
 You might need further dependencies.
-Please have a look at the complete gradle-script of the examples-project:
+Please have a look at the complete gradle-script of the sample project:

 https://raw.github.com/cseverin/behave2unitgen/master/behave2unitgenExample/build.gradle

-When you have not installed gradle, you can use the gradle-wrapper simply by calling
+In case you have not installed gradle, you could use the gradle-wrapper simply by calling

     gradlew --daemon test